Rouen A Table 3 Walid Medja Rouen Tourism 108

 Wednesday 7 October, La Bohème

 La Bohème, situated in the heart of Rouen, has been getting the people of Rouen up and dancing since 1923.
 Housed in a former abbey, La Bohème is France’s oldest nightclub.
 This is a karaoke evening dedicated to French and international songs.
-The perfect chance to brush up on the classics, from Lio’s ‘Banana Split’ to Bourvil’s ‘Salade de Fruits’, not forgetting ‘Lady Marmalade’ or ‘Ketchup Song’!
+The perfect opportunity to brush up on the classics, from Lio’s ‘Banana Split’ to Bourvil’s ‘Salade de Fruits’, not forgetting ‘Lady Marmalade’ and ‘Ketchup Song’!

-DJ set and mocktail evening
+Mocktail DJ set evening

 Saturday 10 October, Place de la Cathédrale